vseryakov/backendjs/README.md

 is registered as post process callback for the bk_account table.
 The computed property `age` will be returned because it is not present in the table definition and all properties not defined and configured are passed as is.

 The cleanup of the public columns is done by the `api.sendJSON` which is used by all API routes when ready to send data back to the client.
-If any postprocess hooks are registered and return data itself then it is the hook responsibility to cleanup non-public columns.
+If any post-process hooks are registered and return data itself then it is the hook responsibility to cleanup non-public columns.

 ```javascript